2024–25 Longwood Lancers women's basketball team

-The 2024–25 Longwood Lancers women's basketball team represents Longwood University during the 2024–25 NCAA Division I women's basketball season.
-The Lancers, led by third-year head coach Erika Lang-Montgomery, play their home games at the Joan Perry Brock Center in Farmville, Virginia as members of the Big South Conference.
+The 2024–25 Longwood Lancers women's basketball team represented Longwood University during the 2024–25 NCAA Division I women's basketball season.
+The Lancers, led by third-year head coach Erika Lang-Montgomery, played their home games at the Joan Perry Brock Center in Farmville, Virginia as members of the Big South Conference.

 Previous season

 The Lancers finished the 2023–24 season 9–20, 6–10 in Big South play, to finish in seventh place.
 They were defeated by USC Upstate in the quarterfinals of the Big South tournament.